SOLT Calibration Standards Creation

 Before we begin, it’s worth pointing out some alternatives.

 In scikit-rf, you are able to use any existing standard definition by its S-parameters.
 If you already have your standard defined as a network in other tools (e.g. in your favorite circuit simulator, or actual measurements results), you can simply export the S-parameters to Touchstone files for use in scikit-rf.
 Similarly, if you’re already using a data-based calibration standard, it should be possible to use its data directly.
-The S-parameters may be stored in device-specific file formats, consult your vendor on whether they can be exported as a Touchstone file.
+The S-parameters may be stored in device-specific file formats, consult your vendor about whether they can be exported as a Touchstone file.

-Example: HP-Agilent-Keysight Coefficient Format
+HP-Agilent-Keysight Coefficient Format

 After the necessary background is introduced, let’s begin.